Consequences of preserving reversibility in quantum superchannels: Relevant properties of composite Hilbert space

-In Eq.\,\eqref{eq:bperp->fperp} and Eq.\,\eqref{eq:abperp->bfperp}, $\redspn{\bullet}{A_I B_I}{F}$, $\redspn{\bullet}{A_I}{B_I F}$ means reducing the subsystem of $A_I \otimes B_I$, $A_I$ and extracting the states on the subsystem of $F$, $B_I \otimes F$, respectively.
-Note that Eq.\,\eqref{eq:defVabincor:N=2purecomb} is in the different form from that of Eq.\,\eqref{eq:defVnphi}.
-Just like Lem.\,\ref{lem:2mperp->2m+1perp}, the previous corollary can be understood as follows.
-If the two orthogonal vectors $\ket{\alpha}^{A_O}, \ket{\alpha^\perp}^{A_O} \in A_O$ are used as input-states for $U$, the corresponding output-states are orthogonal on the reduced states on the subsystems of $F$.
-If the two orthogonal vectors $\ket{\beta}^{B_O}, \ket{\beta^\perp}^{B_O} \in B_O$ are used as input-states for $U$, the corresponding output-states are orthogonal on the reduced states on the subsystems of $A_I \otimes F$.
+Eq.\,\eqref{eq:bperp->fperp} means that if two orthogonal pure states are ``fed'' into $B_O$, that is, two orthogonal pure states are used as input-states in $B_O$ for $U$ and arbitrary input-states for $U$ in \ReviseFurther{$P$ and $A_O$} are used, the corresponding output-states are orthogonal on the reduced states on the subsystems of $F$.
+Eq.\,\eqref{eq:abperp->bfperp} means that if two orthogonal pure states are ``fed'' into $A_O$, the corresponding output-states are orthogonal on the reduced states on the subsystems of $B_I \otimes F$.
 From this corollary, the condition that $U$ represents a quantum comb with two slots is formulated by using the reduced subspaces of subspaces $\lnsp{V}_{A_{\mathrm{sub}} B_{\mathrm{sub}}}$ generated from $U$.

+Consider why this corollary holds.
+Although Thm.\,\ref{thm:PureCombDecomposition} has not been shown here yet and is proved later in Appendix.\,\ref{secApp:ProofOfPureCombDecomposition}, we assume Thm.\,\ref{thm:PureCombDecomposition} in the case of two-slot combs in advance, \ie, assume that two-slot combs of $A \prec B$ are in the form of concatenation of unitary channels as in Fig.\,\ref{fig:f89ga89hujap}.
+First, we consider ``feeding'' orthogonal pure states into $B_O$.
+From unitarity of $U_2$, ``feeding'' orthogonal pure states into $B_O$ causes orthogonal reduced states in $F$.
+This can be simply formulated by using reduced subspaces into Eq.\,\eqref{eq:bperp->fperp}.
+Next, from unitarity of $U_1$ and $U_2$, ``feeding'' orthogonal pure states into $A_O$ causes orthogonal reduced states in $B_I \otimes F$.
+This corresponds to Eq.\,\eqref{eq:abperp->bfperp}.
+Of course, we have not yet proved that pure combs are concatenations of unitary channels, but we can use these properties in the proof of that.